SCThijsse/song_status/README.md

 ## Installation

 Get the latest stable release from the [Releases Page](https://github.com/nvloff/song_status/releases).
+(Note: use the named `.zip`, while the source `.zip` will also work, it contains code for testing)

 Then go to the `Scripts` tab in the Streamlabs bot and `Import` the `.zip` file
 ## Usage